giacomobartoli/vision-kit/pikachu-detector/README.md

 ### Files:
 * pikachu_object_detection.py: a small library that process .protobinary file
-* custom-pikachu-detector.py: a ready to go python executable.
+* custom_pikachu_detector.py: a ready to go python executable.
 Its aim is to reveal the camera, capture the input video and apply inference.
-* pikachu-detector.protobinary: a tf frozen graph.
+* pikachu_detector.protobinary: a tf frozen graph.
 It has been trained over a pre-trained coco model, with 10k iterations.

 ### Deploy: